 Sweet and Spicy Gochujang Chicken Bowls

-Not only are these bowls delicious, they’re super easy to customize with whatever produce you have on hand.
-Adjust the flavor to suit your preferences, and I know they’ll be an instant favorite in your kitchen!
+Thee bowls are truly a 20 minute masterpiece and super easy to customize with whatever produce you have on hand.
+You can easily adjust the flavor to suit your personal preferences, and I know they’ll be an instant favorite in your kitchen like they’ve become in mine.

 Ingredients

-- Chicken: you’ll need 1½ pounds of ground chicken for this recipe.
+- Ground Chicken: you’ll need 1½ pounds of ground chicken for this recipe.
 Use white meat, dark meat, or a combo.
+Not a fan of ground chicken?
+Use ground turkey or ground beef instead.

 - Gochujang Sauce: you’ll need a simple combo of gochujang paste, soy sauce, honey, garlic, grated ginger, sesame oil, rice vinegar, lime juice, low-sodium chicken broth, and cornstarch for the sauce.